Topmost frequently asked scenario-based manual testing interview questions for the experienced professionals with

 – Usability of the features in a mobile screen

-– Testing it in different mobile platforms – like Android and iOS
+– Testing it on different mobile platforms – like Android and iOS

 – Installations, uninstalling, launching the app with network and without network, testing functionality

 – Network connections –WiFi, 2G, etc.